boc-zoolander/bite-share/README.md

 Bite Share allows its users to select their favorite restaurant, invite their friends or colleagues to a meal session, have everyone enter their order, total the bill, add tip, calculate tax, split evenly or by item, and route to payment all in one app.

+Enjoy the food.
+Enjoy the company.
+End the meal on a high note with Bite Share.

 ### Tech stack ( you can include logos)
 ### Technical Challenges and research that you anticipated
 * Why, what was the plan to overcome those challenges?